Neidley/Neidley.github.io/about.md

 Everyday I code, I get to learn and create something new and feed my natural curiosity.

-I have created 13 projects in the last year and a half, pair-programmed for over 75 hours with amazing senior developers, worked on open-source projects of my own and others, and everyday I am humbled at the creative possibilities that coding provides.
+13 projects in the 18 months,
+75+ hours pair-programming with senior developers, open-source source contributions, solid understanding of software engineering principles.

 {:.center}
 <img src="/img/bloc_certificate.png" alt="Bloc Certificate" style="width: 450px;"/>

-One of my favorite projects uses the **Google’s Vision API** and **Amazon Web Services**, called Landmark Discoveries.
+A favorite project of mine uses **Google’s Vision API** and **Amazon Web Services**.
 It allows users to identify and save images of landmarks and provides a link to Wikipedia.
-(Feel free to check it out!)
-[Landmark Discoveries](https://landmark-discoveries.herokuapp.com/users/sign_up)
+(Landmark Discoveries) [Landmark Discoveries](https://landmark-discoveries.herokuapp.com/users/sign_up)

 {:.center}
 <img src="/img/landmarkdiscoveries1.png" alt="Landmark Discoveries" style="width: 450px;"/>

-I am passionate about continuing to grow into a better developer everyday.
+I’m a software engineer, specializing in full-stack web applications.
+I have a passion for all things development, with a keen interest in JavaScript and Ruby, and expertise in various frameworks including Rails, React, Node.js, PostgreSQL, and Firebase.

 And I couldn't have gotten to this point without the support of my wife and our two dogs.